Stainless Steel 304

 Stainless steel 410S is a low carbon modification of stainless steel 410.
 The low carbon content and some alloy additions reduces austenite formations at high temperatures, which restricts the ability of stainless steel 410S from hardening.
 It remains soft and ductile after being rapidly cooled.
 The non-hardening characteristic prevents the steel from cracking when exposed to excessively high temperatures or welding.
 The ductility of stainless steel 410S makes it easy to form and shape and increases its viability for a wide range of applications from ore processing to plates and valves.

 Gate valves are used for fluids that flow in a straight line and require minimal restrictions.
 The composition and properties of the gate valve material is very important, since the range of liquids or gases widely vary and can affect the performance of the valve.
-High volume liquid and gas flow requires a gate valve with exceptional strength and corrosion resistance, which is the reason that stainless steel 410 is used in gate valve construction and is used in the manufacture of a variety of gate valves.
+High volume liquid and gas flow requires a gate valve with exceptional strength and corrosion resistance, which is the reason that stainless steel 410 is used in gate valve construction and the manufacture of different types of gate valves.
 The mechanical and physical properties of stainless steel 410 make it an ideal material for gate valves for the oil and gas, pharmaceutical, and waste water treatment industries.

 Stainless steel grade 416 is a free machining stainless steel, which is a metal that allows small chips to break evenly during machining.
 The machining process can be completed continuously since the machined chips do not need to be removed, a factor that allows for longer run times and machining cycle times.
 Stainless steel 416 is normally used for parts and components that require extensive machining and corrosion resistance, such as electric motors, pumps, valves, screw machines, studs, and gears.

 Many of the uses for stainless steel grade 416 are the same as those for grade 410 with the difference between the two being 416’s strength and toughness.
 A common use for stainless steel 416 is as fasteners due to its strength.
-In addition, it is used for cutlery and kitchenware, like grade 410.
-A unique use for grade 416 is as components for firearms.
+In addition, it is used for the manufacture of cutlery and kitchenware, like grade 410.
+A unique use of grade 416 is as components for firearms.

 The use of grade 416 in the manufacture of firearms is due to its strength, resistance to rust, and resistance to heat.
 The main part of a firearm that is made of stainless steel is the barrel through which the fired projectile travels.
 It is included in the barrels of rifles, pistols, competitive rifles, and military weapons.
 In order to be approved for use in firearms, grade 416 is tested ultrasonically under the American Society of Testing and Materials (ASTM) stipulation 2375, which outlines the parameters for the ultrasonic test.